-GVI runs, or has run, National Scholarship Programs (NSPs) in over 15 countries worldwide to enable and fund local nationals to participate in our programs and receive all relevant training.
+GVI runs National Scholarship Programs (NSPs) in over 15 countries worldwide to enable and fund local nationals to participate in our programs and receive all relevant training.
 The NSPs are open to any local nationals aged 18 years or above.
 Chosen candidates will join a team of staff and international volunteers on one of the GVI hubs and take part in every aspect of program life.

 GVI is fully committed to the global implementation and success of this program, as demonstrated by the over 100 local participants who have already taken advantage of this program.
 After a successful initial orientation and training on base, the NSPs might be offered a scholarship placement (as a GVI staff member).

 Be sure to take a look at our NSP success stories and how their time spent with GVI has impacted their lives!

 This is just one story of the many National Scholars who have empowered themselves and grown their own futures by applying for and taking advantage of the opportunities GVI provides to promising young nationals.